mne-tools/mne-python/doc/manual/datasets.rst

 - The MEG/EEG raw data file has been checked with the utilities described in :ref:`BABCDBDI` and :ref:`BABCDFJH`.

-- Template scripts for averaging and computation of the noise-covariance matrices have been written.

 Setting up subject-specific data
 ################################